-As soon as a G.S.R. is elected, the group should provide the district and Area Committees, the local Intergroup/Central office, and G.S.O. with the following information:
+NOTIFICATION: As soon as a G.S.R. is elected, the group should provide the district and Area Committees, the local Intergroup/Central office, and G.S.O. with the following information:

-- Group name and contact number, - the new G.S.R.'s name, address, and telephone number, and - the previous G.S.R.'s name (so it can be removed from the mailing list).
+- 1. Group name and contact number, - 2. the new G.S.R.s name, address, and telephone number, and - 3. the previous G.S.R.s name (so it can be removed from the group contact list).

-Alternate G.S.R.

-An alternate should be elected at the same time, in case the G.S.R. is unable to attend all district and Area meetings.
+ALTERNATE G.S.R.: An alternate should be elected at the same time, in case the G.S.R. is unable to attend all district and Area meetings.
 Alternates should be encouraged to assist, participate, and share in the responsibilities of the G.S.R., attending district and Area meetings when feasible, depending on local needs.